billytoothpunch/Engineering-Portfolio/projects/rotational-position-speed-control/README.md

 ## Engineering Case Study

-This repository presents the modelling, identification and control of a single-degree of freedom torsional mechanical system.
-Experimental data was used to identify plant parameters before designing and evaluating proportional and proportional derivative controllers.
+This repository presents the modelling, identification and control of a single degree of freedom torsional mechanical system.
+Experimental data was used to identify parameters before designing and evaluating proportional and proportional derivative controllers.

 ### Highlights
 - Experimental system identification